|

 date view of current weather conditions because it is usually

 only 5 - 8 seconds behind real time.
-Also, please remember that

 it may be dry where the weather station is situated, even though